meezwhite/p5.grain/CONTRIBUTING.md

 * [ ] Add possibility to use shaders
 * [ ] Add npm scripts for Windows
 * [ ] Add npm scripts for Linux
-* [ ] Change examples to use CSS classes instead of IDs